abaft/HackSoc/proposal/01-OUTLINE.md

 * Have weekly meetings in order to establish details about new events
 * Have weekly programming project presentations
 * Organise social events to cater to a wide variety of tastes such as but not necessarily limited to: film/games nights, pub socials, lunch hours
-* Coding challenges
+* Have coding challenges
-* Game Development and Engines
+* Organize Game Development and Graphics events
 * Organise trips to places of significant interest relating to Computers and Computer Science
 * Organise Hackathons
 * Have speakers from industry talking about their experience and topics at University
 * Organise Hackathons Teams that will represent HackSoc at MLH/Other
+* Make DEC-10 work again

 ## Benefits > _We will provide..._